On non-compact $p$-adic definable groups: Proof of main theorems

 The intersection on the left is a filtered intersection of definable sets.
-The intersection is small, relative to the saturation of $N$.
+There are at most $|M|$ sets in the intersection, and $N$ is $|M|^+$-saturated.
 Therefore there is some $\psi \in p$ such that $\stn(\psi(N)\beta^{-1}) \subseteq O_t(N)$, contradicting Lemma~\ref{unbounded-II}.
 Therefore $\stab(\mupn)$ is unbounded.
 In particular, it is infinite, so it has dimension at least 1. \end{proof}